syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/Instantiate-pdfviewer-dynamically.md

 In your controller, create an action method that returns a PDF document as a FileResult.

 View Sample in GitHub [View Sample in GitHub]()

-Also, refer to the official documentation of syncfusion pdf viewer for more information[refer to this link](https://ej2.syncfusion.com/aspnetcore/documentation/pdfviewer/getting-started).

 N>Ensure the provided document path and output text are saved at your application level.